Meeting Information Resources CO DB 101 Reports Legislation Web Resources Contact Us

 - Report the recommendations to the general assembly.

-The bill continues operation of the partnership, which is scheduled to repeal on July 1, 2021, indefinitely.
+The bill continues the operation of the partnership, which is scheduled to be repealed on July 1, 2021, indefinitely.

-The bill requires the Department of Health Care Policy and Financing (department) to add employment-related services for individuals with intellectual and developmental disabilities. $82,641 is appropriated to the department to implement the bill.
-The department also expects to receive $391,075 in federal funds to implement the bill.
+The bill requires the Department of Health Care Policy and Financing (HCPF) to add employment-related services for individuals with intellectual and developmental disabilities. $82,641 is appropriated to HCPF to implement the bill.
+HCPF also expects to receive $391,075 in federal funds to implement the bill.

 SB 18-145 - Implement Employment First Recommendations